2014 FIFA World Cup Group G: Germany vs Ghana

 The two teams had met in three previous matches, including in the 2010 FIFA World Cup group stage, won by Germany 1–0.

 After a goalless first half, Germany took the lead when Thomas Müller crossed from the right for Mario Götze, whose header went in off his thigh.
 Ghana equalised three minutes later, when André Ayew headed in Harrison Afful's cross from the right.
 Ghana then took the lead when Sulley Muntari intercepted the ball from Philipp Lahm, then slipped a through ball for Asamoah Gyan to score with his right foot.

 Just two minutes after coming on as a substitute, Miroslav Klose once again tied up the match, with a close-range finish after Benedikt Höwedes flicked on a corner from Toni Kroos.

 Klose's goal took his World Cup total to 15, equalling the record mark held by Brazil's Ronaldo.
 He also joined Pelé and Uwe Seeler as the only players to have scored in four World Cups.
 Gyan became the joint top African scorer in the World Cup (tied with Cameroon's Roger Milla) with five goals, and also the first African player to score in three World Cups.
 Just as in the 2010 meeting, Jérôme Boateng (Germany) and Kevin-Prince Boateng (Ghana) faced each other, the second time two brothers faced each other in a World Cup game.

-In the 52nd minute, a man with a Polish passport, identified as Leszek Ludomir, invaded the pitch shirtless, with letters and numbers painted on his chest and back.
+In the 52nd minute, a man with a Polish passport, identified as Leszek Ludomir, invaded the pitch shirtless, with neo-Nazi letters and numbers painted on his chest and back.
 FIFA's official TV feed cut out the images.
 The man was approached in a calm and friendly manner by Ghana midfielder Sulley Muntari, who quickly escorted him off the pitch, and he was then taken into custody by the stadium security.
 It was also quite surprising that no police were seen on the pitch in pursuit of the invader.